jottemka/transitivity_failure/README.md

 This repo contains the code for a Monte Carlo approximation of the prevalence of transitivity-failure in Bayesian confirmation.
 Results for other inference patterns from non-monotonic reasoning and the logic of conditionals are also provided.

-The results are published here: https://www.journals.uchicago.edu/doi/10.1086/731830
+The results are published in the following paper: https://www.journals.uchicago.edu/doi/10.1086/731830

+A penultimate version of the paper can also be found in the paper folder of this repo.

 ## Literature on Transitivity in Bayesian Confirmation